-Warnings can come from any level good on the nature of the disaster and its discovery.
+Warnings can come from any level of government, depending on the nature of the disaster and its discovery.
 However, most warnings on weather events such as cyclones, tsunamis, and droughts come from the Guam Forecasting Office and are directed to the Weather Services Observatory station located in Weno, Chuuk.
-The WSO then relays the information to the CDEOC Director for his action.
+The WSO the n relays the information to the CDEOC Director for his action.
 In the case of a possible outbreak, the CDEOC Director is notified in accordance with the hospital's emergency operation plan.
 The CDEOC Director will then notify the Governor directly regarding the identified hazard.